Architecture of Baku

 The architecture of Baku is not characterized by any particular architectural style, having accumulated its buildings over a long period of time.

 In itself, Baku contains a wide variety of styles, progressing through Masud Ibn Davud's 12th century Maiden Tower and the educational institutions and buildings of the Russian Imperial era.

 Late Modern and Postmodern architecture began to appear in the early-2000s.
 With the economic development, old buildings such as Atlant House have been razed to make way for new ones.
 Buildings with all glass shell appear around the city, with the most prominent examples being the SOCAR Tower and Flame Towers.

 Several monuments pay homage to people and events in the city.
 The Martyrs' Lane provides views of the surrounding area whilst commemorating the victims of Black January and Nagorno-Karabakh conflict.

 Islamic architecture

-With Shi'a Islam being the dominant religion of Azerbaijan, there are may Islamic architecture featured buildings that resides in Baku.
+With Shi'a Islam being the dominant religion of Azerbaijan, there are many Islamic architecture featured buildings that reside in Baku.
 Religious places have more Islamic calligraphy drawn on the columns and other places on the structure.
 In December 2000, the Old City of Baku, including the Palace of the Shirvanshahs and Maiden Tower, became the first location in Azerbaijan to be classified as a World Heritage Site by UNESCO.

 Islamic buildings continued to be constructed in Baku during the Imperial period.
 In particular, the Ajdarbey Mosque in then outskirts of the city was built in 1912–1913.